OfirTheOne/o-benchmarker/README.md

 // assume we got a "randomArray" method that return us a random array of numbers.

 function myMethodCaller(array: number[]) {  // <- BenchMethod
-    // call the targted method or just do something with the array.
+    // call the targeted method or just do something with the array.
 }
 export const myBenchmarkerTask : BenchmarkerTask = {
     method: myMethodCaller,